wodo-platform/wp-smart-contracts/README.md

 ## Company Reserves Locker Contract

 <p>
-- Company Reserves Account: 270M  XGT locked in the vesting wallet till 01 April, 2023, will be released over 2 years period after the locking is revoked
+- Company Reserves Account: 270M  XWGT locked in the vesting wallet till 01 April, 2023, will be released over 2 years period after the locking is revoked

   * Address: 0x1Ab5a251a872A44FdcB85FCa5793E676bD7aB72A
   * url: https://bscscan.com/address/0x1Ab5a251a872A44FdcB85FCa5793E676bD7aB72A